Complete Financial Model for Startups – Free Interactive Template

 Green line = Breakeven point (if achieved)

-What Is a Financial Model?
+What Is a startup financial model?

 A financial model is a spreadsheet that forecasts your startup’s future financial performance.
 It helps you understand how business decisions impact cash flow, runway, and profitability.
 For bootstrapped founders, a good financial model is essential for making informed decisions without relying on investors.